niklasHagner/mma-rankings/README.md

 ## Repo structure:
 * app.js = routing and viewHelpers for nunjucks
 * /backend = nodeJs
 * /scripts = nodeJs scripts for manual scraping
+    * updateFightersFromPastEvents.js - grabs all the events between two dates, lists all the fighters on those events - and scrapes their wiki pages
 * /public = client assets
 * /data
     - `fighters/*.json` - the profile for a fighter.
 Contains a) basic info like birthplace b) their entire record.
 But not their ranking history